 However, that is not to say there are no LTL carriers getting on the digital BOL bandwagon.
 The two giants of parcel, UPS and FedEx, have fully embraced digital LTL shipping.
 Because of their huge market share, the two are able to make the large capital investment needed for operational digitization.
 As others begin to share in the revenue of the LTL boom, it is likely that we will see an increase in the digitization of BOLs across the industry.

-Automation in LTL
+Automation in the LTL Industry

 Additionally, using digital logistics best practices to optimize cargo load out, in the age of algorithms, telematics, and the Internet of Things (IoT), is changing the efficiency equation in transportation cargo loading, tracking, and control.